 Every Friday of each month is designated as "Spirit" Day or "House" Day.
 These days highlight what it means to be a Viking!
-It is not simply days we wear jeans, but rather days we celebrate the uniqueness of each other and the teamwork that makes us one.
+These are days we celebrate the uniqueness of each other and the teamwork that makes us one.
 It is fully expected that all Middle School students participate in these days by wearing the following:

-•Uniform bottoms or jeans that are acceptable as long as they are clean and in good repair (No holes, rips, or fraying, please)

-- Jeans may only be blue or black - · Spirit shirt, House shirt, or any Village School shirt - Any outerwear purchased at Dennis Uniform, School Store or received for any Village trip - · Free athletic shoes and socks day - Athletic teams may wear their Village team jerseys or shirts on Spirit Days.
+- Uniform bottoms or jeans are acceptable as long as they are clean, in good repair (no holes, rips, or fraying), and are longer than the student's middle fingertips when arms are held comfortably to the sides. - Jeans may only be blue or black. - Spirit shirt, House shirt, or any Village School shirt. - Any outerwear purchased at The Village School Store or received for any Village trip. - Free athletic shoes and socks day. - Athletic teams may wear their Village team jerseys or shirts on Spirit Days.
 These T-shirts may not be cut or modified.

-Students who elect not to participate with Spirit Day wear must wear regular uniform dress.
+Students who elect not to participate in a Spirit Day must wear regular uniform dress.